RodgerOliver/ethical-hacking/README.md

 ### Subdomains

-Subdomain is a domain that is part of a larger domain.
+A subdomain is a domain that is part of a larger domain.
 At `mail.google.com` , `mail` is the subdomain of `google.com`.
 Note that these are not shown in search engines.
 The root subdomain is `www`.

-These subdomains can contain vulnerabilities that will allow to hack the website.
+These subdomains can contain vulnerabilities that will allow hacking the website.

 To find subdomains on the target use Knock.